vasylenko/devdosvid.blog/content/posts/guide-to-using-terraform-in-cicd/index.md

 - A secure and controlled execution environment
 - Coherent runs of init, plan, apply phases
 - Leveraging of built-in Terraform capabilities

+##### I originally wrote this article for the Spacelift.io technical blog.
+But I decided to keep it here as well, for the history.
+The canonical link to their blog has been set accordingly.